elide-b/lastplot/docs/index.rst

 What is it
 -----------

-LastPlot is a Python package designed to elaborate data into graphs coming from lipid extractions (LC/MS).
+Lipid Analysis and Statistical Testing with Plotting for LC-MS Output Transformation (LastPlot) is a Python package designed to elaborate data into graphs coming from lipid extractions (LC/MS).
 Starting from a file containing the pmol/mg values per each sample, this package streamlines the process of data analysis and visualization.

 Features
 --------